 Use duplicate ##hashes to tell the plugin that this word should not be converted into a tag.
 Duplicate hashes are replaced by a single hash when showing the post.

-This creates a link either to the Profile Page or the Website of User “username” or optionally “nickname” (@username feature has to be activated – read more about usage of @nickname).
+This creates a link either to the Profile Page or the Website of User “username” or optionally “nickname” (see above).

 Use @@username to avoid link creation.
 When showing the post this is displayed as “@username” without link (@username feature has to be activated).